Publications

 Issues and experiences in participatory monitoring and evaluation Edited by Marisol Estrella, With Jutta Blauert, Dindo Campilan, John Gaventa, Julian Gonsalves, Irenen

 Guijt, Deb Johnson and Roger Ricafort Published by Intermediate Technology Publications.
-To purchase the book, please visit the IDS bookshop online at:

 Download PDF